• Skip to primary navigation

 Uniqueness: An enormous (and random) collection of famous artifacts that you can check out and hold in your hands.

 The main gallery of the HRC isn’t terribly big, but it does contain the world’s first photograph and a Gutenberg bible.
-Not terribly weird, I know.
-But the good stuff is upstairs.
-They have a vast collection of manuscripts, movie costumes and props, and other curious items including Tarot Cards made by Aleister Crowley, and Edgar Allan Poe’s writing desk.
+Upstairs, they have a vast collection of manuscripts, movie costumes and props, and other curious items including Tarot Cards made by Aleister Crowley, and Edgar Allan Poe’s writing desk.

 According to their website, “The collections feature holdings in theatre, dance, music, opera, and popular entertainments, such as the circus, vaudeville, pantomime, minstrel shows, puppetry, and magic.
 From drafts and promptbooks to designs and box office receipts, the materials in the collection emphasize the creative process from concept and staging to publication and revival.”